 This much loved Stephen Sondheim musical follows the baker and his wife as they try to reverse a curse placed on them by the neighboring witch that has left them childless.
 Along the way they meet Little Red Riding Hood, jack (and his beanstalk), and Cinderella and Rapunzel.
 This decidedly adult and complex re-examination of our classic fairy tales will leave the audience questioning the nature of happily-ever-after.

 Seating is limited, therefore advanced reservations are strongly suggested.
-Tickets are currently available at the Emory Train Depot for students, faculty and staff and for whom the play is free of charge, but tickets are expected.
+Tickets are currently available at the 1912 Gallery—located in the train depot—for students, faculty and staff and for whom the play is free of charge, but tickets are expected.
 Reservation fee for others is $10 in advance or $12 at the door, as long as seats remain.
 Adults 55 years and older, and students from other institutions may reserve tickets for $8 each.